 S-corporations and other “pass-through” entities are not taxed at the corporate level, but instead, the income that the business generates is passed onto the shareholders, who then pay taxes on that income at individual rates.
 Individual tax rates ranged from 10% to 39.6% in 2017, and while still remaining progressive in nature, the overall rates were lowered with the new tax law.

 Tax Cuts and Jobs Act: Effect on C-Corporations and Pass-Through Entities

 The following examples attempt to simplify the overall effect on taxable income for both C-corporations and pass-through entities.
 While simple in presentation, this analysis concludes that C-corporations will enjoy a greater benefit from the new tax laws than pass-through businesses.

-While pass-through entities have historically been a tax advantaged structure, after-tax distributions (as shown in Table 1) increased marginally, by only 2.5%, based on the new TCJA.
+While pass-through entities have historically been a tax-advantaged structure, after-tax distributions (as shown in Table 1, below) increased marginally, by only 2.5%, based on the new TCJA.
 This increase in after-tax earnings is the result of slightly lower individual tax rates.